A Self-Hosted Pusher and Ably Alternative: Tako Channels

 Diagram

-Honest call-out: Pusher and Ably both ship presence channels — a server-maintained list of who’s currently subscribed, with join/leave events.
-Tako doesn’t have that primitive yet.
-The auth callback stamps a stable subject (typically a user ID) on every connection, so you can build a presence list yourself by publishing join/leave messages from your auth callback into a sibling channel — but it’s not a one-line config.
+Honest call-out: Pusher and Ably both ship presence channels — a server-maintained list of who is currently subscribed, with join/leave events.
+Tako does not have that primitive yet.
+The auth callback stamps a stable subject (typically a user ID) on every connection, which gives us the right foundation, but presence should become a first-class channel feature rather than a userland workaround.

 Pricing reality check